 For dinner check out the restaurant, called “The Restaurant”.
-Offering full service in an elegant setting with seating for 150 and floor-to ceiling windows with views of the outdoors and a wrap around deck.
-The full bar and a wine list predominantly offers selections from California.
-The menu changes weekly but may include such tasty dishes as black mission figs with goat cheese and serranno ham, iced oysters, roasted baby beets and arugula, ahi tuna salad, Dungeness crab cakes, lobster risotto, prime beef filet, Texas wild boar chops, and Muscovy duck.
-Desserts include pear and hazelnut Napoleon, lemon flan, citrus rice pudding and baked caramel.
+Offering full service in an elegant setting with seating for 150 and floor-to-ceiling windows with views of the outdoors and a wrap-around deck.
+The full bar and a wine list predominantly offer selections from California.
+The menu changes weekly but may include such tasty dishes as black mission figs with goat cheese and serrano ham, iced oysters, roasted baby beets and arugula, ahi tuna salad, Dungeness crab cakes, lobster risotto, prime beef filet, Texas wild boar chops, and Muscovy duck.
+Desserts include pear and hazelnut Napoleon, lemon flan, citrus rice pudding, and baked caramel.

 Whether you hike or ride, eat brunch, lunch, picnic or enjoy a fine dinner, see the museums treasures, or stroll through the gardens in the waning light awaiting a nighttime performance, the Getty Center, sometimes called “Disneyland for the mind” is a unique and wonderful cultural experience.